cgarwood82/saboorTrident/README.md

 - **Case lighting** for better visibility
 - **Filament sensors** for MMU compatibility
 - **Modular configuration** for easy toolhead board swapping
+- **Configuration files** organized in `config/` directory

 ---

-**Last Updated:** Configuration updated with H36 Combo toolhead, chamber heater, case light, and organized macro structure **Status:** ⚠️ **SETUP IN PROGRESS** - Complete all critical tasks before printing
+**Last Updated:** Configuration updated with new repository structure, correct CAN bus UUIDs, and organized config directory **Status:** ⚠️ **SETUP IN PROGRESS** - Complete all critical tasks before printing